Garden waste

 When do garden waste collections start?

-*Please note that new subscriptions take 3-5 working days to process, so please keep this in mind when expecting your first collection.
+*Please note that new subscriptions can take up to 15 working days to process, so please keep this in mind when expecting your first collection.

 How do I find out my collection dates?